Chrishoney/dieselrobin/docs/dieselrules.md

 Mission 5:
     </th>
     <td>
 Find the entrance to Tomb and enter the end of Crypt.
-New locations: Vault:1-3, Crypt.
+New locations: Vault:1-4, Crypt, Blade.
 (Missions 5, 6, and 7 can be done in any order.)
     </td>
   </tr>
   <tr>